What is... Science (General Entry)?

 What other options do I have after completion?

-Students can apply to enrol into stage 2 of the following 10 participating BSc (Hons) programmes:
+Students can apply to enrol into Year Two of the following 10 participating BSc (Hons) programmes:

-- DT203 BSc (Hons) Forensic & Environmental Chemistry
+- DT203 BSc (Hons) Forensic and Environmental Chemistry

 - DT221 BSc (Hons) Physics with Energy and Environment